LaunchCodeEducation/java-web-dev-curriculum/content/authentication/next-steps/_index.md

 originalAuthorGitHub: jwoolbright23 # to be set by page creator
 reviewer: Sally Steuterman # to be set by the page reviewer
 reviewerGitHub: gildedgardenia # to be set by the page reviewer
-lastEditor: # update any time edits are made after review
+lastEditor: Ben Clark # update any time edits are made after review
-lastEditorGitHub: # update any time edits are made after review
+lastEditorGitHub: brclark # update any time edits are made after review
 lastMod: # UPDATE ANY TIME CHANGES ARE MADE
 ---